wolfpld/tracy/README.md

 To slice the program's execution recording into frame-sized chunks, put the `FrameMark` macro after you have completed rendering the frame.
 Ideally that would be right after the swap buffers command.
 Note that this step is optional, as some applications (for example: a compression utility) do not have the concept of a frame.

 To record a zone's execution time add the `ZoneScoped` macro at the beginning of the scope you want to measure.
 This will automatically record function name, source file name and location.
 Optionally you may use the `ZoneScopedC( 0xRRGGBB )` macro to set a custom color for the zone.
 Note that the color value will be constant in the recording (don't try to parametrize it).
-After you have marked the zone, you may further parametrize it.

-Use the `ZoneName( const char* name )` macro to set a custom name for the zone, which will be displayed instead of the function's name in the timeline view.
-The indented usage is to provide a string literal.
-(The text string that you provide **must** be accessible indefinitely at the given address.
-Tracy does not guarantee at which point in time it will be sent to the server and there is no notification when it happens.)
+You may also set a custom name for the zone, using the `ZoneScopedN( name )` macro, where name is a string literal.
+Color and name may be combined by using the `ZoneScopedNC( name, color )` macro.

 Use the `ZoneText( const char* text, size_t size )` macro to add a custom text string that will be displayed along the zone information (for example, name of the file you are opening).
 Note that every time `ZoneText` is invoked, a memory allocation is performed to store an internal copy of the data.
 The provided string is not used by tracy after ZoneText returns.